Community detection in network using Szegedy quantum walk: Numerical experiments

-Article \cite{lu2012community} determines four communities in the dolphin's social network.
-These communities consists of six, thirteen, twenty two and twenty one vertices.
-Considering $q = \frac{1}{m} = 0.0063$ in \autoref{combined_procedure}, we obtain five distinct communities in dolphin social network.
-There are three communities having twelve, twenty-one, and twenty-seven vertices, and two communities consists of a single vertex in each.
+Considering $q = \frac{1}{m} = 0.0063$ in \autoref{combined_procedure}, we obtain $5$ communities.
+There are three communities having $12$, $21$, and $27$ vertices, and two communities consists of a single vertex in each.
 These single-vertex communities exist because the respective vertices are associated with several communities and hence cannot be unequivocally allocated to any one of the three communities.
 The coverage values corresponding to $q = 0.0063$ is $0.824$. \autoref{dolphins Graph} presents the communities generated by our procedure.